jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

 (2) The list of previous contributions must, so far as information available to the responsible levy authority allows,— (a) identify the eligible infrastructure to which contributions relate; and (b) identify amounts or proportions of each contribution that relate to eligible infrastructure and other infrastructure; and
-  (c) identify amounts or proportions of each contribution that relate to specific rating units.
+  (c) identify amounts or proportions of each contribution that relate to specific rating units or separate rating areas.

 ### 96 Responsible SPV may direct responsible levy authority to transfer previous contributions and remit levies
 (1) The responsible SPV may, by written notice sent within 60 days after receiving a list of previous contributions, direct the responsible levy authority—
   (a) to transfer the total amount of previous contributions to the responsible SPV as a contribution to the construction costs of eligible infrastructure; and
-  (b) to remit some or all of the levies on a rating unit so that the levy payable (if any) is the proportion of levy, calculated in accordance with the formula in subsection (3), that remains payable after taking account of those previous contributions.
+  (b) to remit some or all of the levies on a rating unit or separate rating area so that the levy payable (if any) is the proportion of levy, calculated in accordance with the formula in subsection (3), that remains payable after taking account of those previous contributions.
 (2) The responsible levy authority must comply with those directions, and sections 85(2) and 86 of the Local Government (Rating) Act 2002 apply to the remission of the levy.
 (3) The proportion of levy for the purposes of subsection (1)﻿(b) is calculated in accordance with the following formula:p = (a – b)/(c – d)where—pis the proportion of the levy that is payableais the expected costs of construction of eligible infrastructure to which previous contributions do not relatebis the amount of all capital contributions to factor ‘a’ from sources other than the responsible SPVcis the expected costs of construction of the eligible infrastructuredis the amount of all capital contributions to factor ‘c’ from sources other than the responsible SPV, including previous contributions transferred to the responsible SPV in accordance with a direction under subsection (1)﻿(a).
 (4) In this section, costs of construction, in relation to eligible infrastructure, means the costs of the construction of that infrastructure that are set out in section 9(3).

 ### 97 Responsible levy authority must refund or return previous contributions if no direction
-If the responsible SPV does not make a direction under section 96, the responsible levy authority must refund or return the amount of the previous contribution identified in respect of each rating unit in the list of previous contributions to the current ratepayer for that rating unit.
+If the responsible SPV does not make a direction under section 96, the responsible levy authority must refund or return the amount of the previous contribution identified in respect of each rating unit or separate rating area in the list of previous contributions to the current ratepayer for that rating unit or separate rating area.

 ### 98 Sections 209 and 210 of Local Government Act 2002 do not apply to those previous contributions
 Sections 209 and 210 of the Local Government Act 2002 do not apply to previous contributions—